ankaAR/bestiario5e/_creatures/chamberlain-of-zuggtmoy.md

 ***Mushroom Portal.*** The chamberlain counts as a mushroom for the Fungus Stride feature of the bridesmaid of Zuggtmoy.

 ***Poison Spores.*** Whenever the chamberlain takes damage, it releases a cloud of spores.
-Creatures within 5 feet of the chamberlain when this happens must succeed on a DC 12 Constitution saving throw or be poisoned for 1 minute.
+Creatures within 5 feet of the chamberlain when this happens must succeed on a DC 12 Constitution saving throw or be envenenado for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on a success.

 ### Acciones

 ***Hallucination Spores.*** The bridesmaid ejects spores at one creature it can see within 5 feet of it.
-The target must succeed on a DC 10 Constitution saving throw or be poisoned for 1 minute.
-While poisoned in this way, the target is incapacitated.
+The target must succeed on a DC 10 Constitution saving throw or be envenenado for 1 minute.
+While envenenado in this way, the target is incapacitated.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ***Multiataque.*** The chamberlain makes two slam attacks.